-To School Board: David L. Owens, Superintendent of Schools School District of Clay County 900 Walnut Street Green Cove Springs, Florida 32043 To The Agency: Irene M. Toto, MS, LMHC Acting Chief Executive Officer Clay Baker Kids Net 1726 Kingsley Avenue Suite #2 Orange Park, Florida 32073
+To School Board: David L. Owens, Superintendent of Schools

+School Board of Clay County

+900 Walnut Street

+Green Cove Springs, Florida 32043

+To The Agency: Irene M. Toto, MS, LMHC

+Chief Executive Officer Clay Baker Kids Net

+1726 Kingsley Avenue Suite #2 Orange Park, Florida 32073 With a Copy to: Nancy Dreicer

+District Administrator

-With a Copy to: Nancy Dreicer District Administrator Department of Children and Families 5920 Arlington Expressway Jacksonville, Florida 32211
+Department of Children and Families

+5920 Arlington Expressway Jacksonville, Florida 32211
-3.06 Amendments.
-No modification, amendment, or alteration in the terms or conditions contained herein shall be effective unless contained in a written document prepared with the same or similar formality as this Agreement and executed by each party hereto.

-3.07 Renewal.
-Upon completion of an annual review, this Agreement may be renewed with the concurrence of both agencies.
+- 3.06 Amendments.
+No modification, amendment, or alteration in the terms or conditions contained herein shall be effective unless contained in a written document prepared with the same or similar formality as this Agreement and executed by each party hereto. - 3.07 Renewal.
+Upon completion of an annual review, this Agreement will be renewed with the concurrence of both agencies unless otherwise stated by either agency until June 2010. - 3.08 Authority.

-3.08 Authority.
 Each person signing this Agreement on behalf of either party individually warrants that he or she has full legal power to execute this Agreement on behalf of the party for whom he or she is signing, and to bind and obligate such party with respect to all provisions contained in this Agreement.